CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/backend_api.md

 The query parameters are optional filters.
 Every long-running preparation, training, validation, evaluation, and inference start endpoint returns a `job_id`; clients poll the generic job resource and use `DELETE` to request cancellation.
+The client keeps an active job visible while a transient status request fails; an explicit missing-job response or a terminal job status ends polling.
+Cancellation remains active until the backend reports a terminal state.
 There are no feature-specific job routes and no separate training-status endpoint.

 ## Preparation